yifei-liu-stat/python-library-nndcp/README.md

 )
 ```

-The starting poing can either be a SGD-trained network model, or simply initialization.
+The starting point can be a SGD-trained network model, which is specified by train_model.
 When the network is deep, one-pass algorithm might not be suitable due to computation efficiency.

 ## Developing `nndcp`